Joc Pederson Preview, Player Props: Giants vs. Guardians

-On Monday, Joc Pederson (hitting .303 in his past 10 games) and the San Francisco Giants play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 9:45 PM ET.
+Joc Pederson -- hitting .306 in his past 10 games -- will be in action for the San Francisco Giants against the Cleveland Guardians, with Cal Quantrill on the mound, on September 12 at 9:45 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Rockies.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Guardians.

 Joc Pederson Game Info & Props vs. the Guardians